pwcremin/rnsync_key_generator/README.md

 let app = express();
 app.use('/genkey', rnsync_key_generator.router);
 ```
 The router accepts a GET request and expects there to be a query parameter 'dbname'.
-For the database name only lowercase characters (a-z), digits (0-9), and any of the characters _, $, (, ), +, -, and / are allowed.

 ```
 http://server.com/genkey?dbname=UniqueDbName